This Year's Guidelines

 - All presenters listed as coauthors are expected to participate equally in the drafting and editing of the paper.

-JALT uses the Publication Manual of the American Psychological Association, 6th edition, as a style guide.
-Consult the sample documents available from links above or recent issues of the Postconference Publication for examples of layout and referencing in JALT Publications.
+JALT uses the Publication Manual of the American Psychological Association, 7th edition, as a style guide.
+Consult the sample documents available from links above or last year’ issue of the Postconference Publication for examples of layout and referencing in JALT Publications.

 - Start the manuscript with: Title, Author, Affiliation (use separate lines for each writer), Abstract (English), and Abstract (Japanese or other languages).